The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/1-html.md

 Let's look at how we can build a website.
 Along the way, we will encounter a variety of HTML elements with many different tagnames.
 It may feel overwhelming to try to remember them all but don't panic!
 Most of HTML is "boilerplate"—repetitive, standard code that you will see over and over again.

+### HTML Boilerplate

-For example, every webpage starts with the exact same code:
+Speaking of boilerplate code, every webpage starts with the exact same structure:

 ```html
 <!DOCTYPE html>